-7. Capital Assets
+8. Capital Assets

-Capital assets, which include land improvements, furniture, and equipment, are reported in the district-wide financial statements.
-Assets having a useful life in excess of one year and whose costs exceed \$1,000 are capitalized.
+Capital assets, which include land, site improvements, buildings and improvements, vehicles and furniture and equipment, are reported in the district-wide financial statements.
+Assets having a useful life in excess of one year and whose costs exceed \$5,000 are capitalized.
 Capital assets are stated at historical cost or estimated historical cost where actual cost information is not available.
 Donated capital assets are stated at fair value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of an asset or materially extend an asset's useful life are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful life of the related assets.

-Land improvements and furniture and equipment are depreciated using the straight-line method over the following estimated useful lives:
+Buildings and improvements, vehicles, furniture and equipment, and site improvements are depreciated using the straight-line method over the following estimated useful lives:

-Land improvements 20 - 50 years Furniture and equipment 5 - 10 years
+Buildings and improvements 20 - 50 years

+Furniture and equipment 5 - 10 years

+Buses and other vehicles 5 - 10 years

+Site improvements 10 - 20 years